InfernalWraith/Command-Lists/React/React.md

 );
 ```

 Usually, action creators **must** return action objects, while with `redux-thunk` they can return action objects OR functions.
 That's the only change that `redux-thunk` makes to the application.
 If an action object is returned, it still must have a `type`, and it can optionally have a `payload`.
 If a function is returned, it gets called with the `dispatch` and `getState` functions as arguments, which lets the function change and read/access any data it wants.
 After the function has been invoked with `dispatch`, we wait for the request to finish and then **manually** dispatch the action.
+Any time that we expect to make a request within an action creator, we're always going to make use of something like `redux-thunk`.

 When returning functions from an action creator, nothing should be returned from that inner function.
 Instead, `dispatch` should be called with the action we would otherwise return.